 Tangaza College is a Catholic University College jointly owned by the member religious congregations.
-It has its roots in Catholic Tradition, especially as planted and nourished in East Africa (the AMECEA region) through the missionary endeavors which spanned the late 19th and entire 20th centuries.
+It has its roots in Catholic Tradition, especially as planted and nourished in East Africa through the missionary endeavors which spanned the late 19th and entire 20th centuries.
 Currently, the college offers undergraduate degrees, masters degree, diploma programmes and a number of certificate programmes in its various institutes.

 Established in 2005, UNIMAK was granted university status in August 2009.
 Now with more than 1,200, the College seeks to promote the religious, political, social and economic development of the people of Africa through providing a public forum which allows the Church to make widely known, in creative dialogue, Christian convictions about man, woman, family, work, economy, society, politics, international life and the environment.
-The university is a member of the Association of African Universities (AAU).

 The Uganda Martyrs University (UMU) is a faith-based private university established in 1993, and owned by the Uganda Episcopal Conference.
 UMU received a civil University Charter in 2005 from government, to legitimize its existence and autonomy.
 UMU offers full-time, weekend/part time, and distance-learning courses.
 Students are drawn from a variety of backgrounds and countries like Uganda, the rest of Africa and world-wide.